bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/general/google-custom-search.md.md

 > ![](https://developers.google.com/custom-search/images/signonsandiego.png)

-To ensure readers see not only the most relevant, but also timely news, SignOnSanDiego uses the Bias by Attribute with a “strong” weight towards recent publication dates.
+To ensure readers see not only the most relevant, but also timely news, SignOnSanDiego uses the Bias by Attribute with a "strong” weight towards recent publication dates.
 SignOnSanDiego implements these date attributes with PageMaps; one used by SignOnSanDiego looks like this:

 To apply Sort by Attribute over this field, you set the `sort` option in the search code for the Programmable Search Element as shown below:

 …

-&lt;div class=“gcse-search” sort\_by=“date-sdate:d:s”&gt;&lt;/div&gt;
+&lt;div class="gcse-search” sort\_by="date-sdate:d:s”&gt;&lt;/div&gt;
 …

 Just like the URL `&sort=` parameter described above, the sort option in the Programmable Search Element `<div class="gcse-search" sort_by="date-sdate:d:s"></div>` takes a combined attribute name, like `date-sdate`, and several optional parameters separated by colons.
 In this case, SignOnSanDiego specified sorting in descending order `d` using the strong bias `s` flavor of the operator.
 If you don’t provide qualifiers, the default is to use a descending order with a hard sort, just as it is in the URL operator case.